Among Us 3D: Gameplay

 The player faces a pink Crewmate overlooking a dead blue Crewmate near the O2 panel.
 The normal “report” icon is hidden.
 Any alive player can report the body (unless reporting is disabled in custom lobbies) and trigger a meeting.

 Among Us 3D is a multiplayer game with two teams: Crewmates and Impostors.
 Crewmates must complete a wide variety of tasks in order to meet their win condition.
 Impostors appear identical in every way to Crewmates, although they can be distinguished by other Impostors.
 Their goal is to kill all Crewmate players without getting caught, and may utilize tools to aid them, such as sabotaging a part of the ship that the Crewmates must fix or using ventilation shafts to quickly navigate the playing area.

 If any player sees a dead body, they will have the choice to start a meeting with other players.
 They then can discuss who the Impostor may be, and cast a vote towards who they think it is.
 Unless players choose to skip the vote, one player will be "ejected" from the ship and it will be revealed if they were an Impostor or not.
 The ejected player and other dead players can continue the game as a ghost, who cannot communicate with living players, kill, or report a dead body.
 The game ends once a team completes their goal.

 Lobbies support up to 10 players at a time.
 Players have the ability to customize their character with different hats and other cosmetics.
 In-game, proximity chat is used for communication purposes.
 Players can also use the quick chat feature and high five other players.
-Unlike the original game, Among Us 3D is played in a first-person perspective and adds new tasks, such as one styled around Whac-A-Mole.
-Among Us 3D also introduces a new map, known as The Skeld 2.
+Unlike the original game, Among Us 3D is played in a first-person perspective and adds new features, such as a task styled around Whac-A-Mole, three new maps, known as The Skeld II, Polus Point and Mess Hall, and new roles such as the Vigilante and Wraith.